 Unfortunately, I don’t have enough skills to teach Japanese calligraphy, why not find the short lesson the next time you visit Japan!

 I am not a beginner but haven’t done Japanese calligraphy for a long time. (maybe for 30 years?)

 I went to a private calligraphy class and have a Japanese calligraphy 3 grade- the level that anyone can pass it if you take lessons for a while.

 I think this is the best of today (2020)!

 As you see, the balance of all is very important, this is the best but kind of lost balance of letters.

 Japanese calligraphy is required that the characters be placed on paper with good balance.
 In order to do so, I recommend drawing (writing) with standing.

-Don’t forget to wash gently, and let the ink off well and hung up the brush down until dry completely.
+Don’t forget to wash gently.
+Let the ink off well, and hung up the brush down until dry completely.